 For storage, you have a dry hatch in the cockpit.
 However, this hatch does not have a basket of any sort and is not absolutely watertight.
-This means you can’t store your valuables like cell phone or wallet.
+This means you can’t store your valuables like cell phones or wallets.
 In addition to this, you have front and rear tank wells.
 These have bungee cords to secure your gear.

 11. Perception Sound 9.5 Recreational Kayak – Good Build with Solid Performance

 This 9-foot-6-inch sit-in kayak has a high-density roto-molded polyethylene construction.
 This makes it durable and corrosion-resistant.